-- 3303 Poetry and Wisdom.
+3303 Poetry and Wisdom.
 Intermediate studies in Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon, and/or Lamentations.
 Specific semester topics will appear on the transcript.
+D

-D - 3304 Historical Books.
+- 3304 Historical Books.
 Intermediate studies in Joshua, Judges, Ruth, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles, 2 Chronicles, Ezra, Nehemiah, and/or Esther.
 Specific semester topics will appear on the transcript.
 D - 3305 Minor Prophets.
 Intermediate studies in Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and/or Malachi.
 Specific semester topics will appear on the transcript.
 D - 3310 Hebrew Narrative.
 A study in the interpretation of biblical narrative, analyzing Old Testament narrative from a literary perspective with the aim of describing its conventions and techniques of composition for interpretation.
-D

-- 4306 Old Testament Law.
+D - 4300 Advanced studies in the Psalms.
+Topics include the formation and purpose of the psalter, genre identification, the artful use of language (allusion, imagery, symbol), the structural use of language (parallelisms), highlights in the history of Christian interpretation, and the Psalms' importance for public and personal worship and spiritual formation.
+Substantial presentation and final written research project required.
+F - 4306 Old Testament Law.
 Advanced studies in Genesis, Exodus, Leviticus, Number, and/or Deuteronomy.
 Specific semester topics will appear on the transcript.
 D - 4307 Major Prophets.
 Advanced studies in Isaiah, Jeremiah, Ezekiel, and/or Daniel.
 Specific semester topics will appear on the transcript.
 D